About the BTHA

 12. I/We understand that breaches of the code may lead to my/our expulsion from the Association, the denial of space at the Toy Fair and the termination of the Lion Mark licence (where applicable).

-*The Ethical Toy Program Process has been designed to meet the specific needs of the toy industry in ensuring that products are sourced from factories that meet appropriate ethical standards.
+*The Ethical Supply Chain Program has been designed to meet the specific needs of the toy industry in ensuring that products are sourced from factories that meet appropriate ethical standards.